Join us on MeWe or

 Please also see the Initiations and Templar Lineage pages.

-Each course is tailor for the indiviual, but the usual text books for this course may include the following, most of which may be supplied free of charge to seminarians, as pdfs:
+Each course is bespoke for the individual, but the usual text books for this course may include the following, most of which may be supplied free of charge to seminarians, as pdfs:

 The Liberal Catholic Liturgy